 Q: Can do you sharpen ceramic knives with a knife sharpener?

 A. Not all manual or electric knife sharpeners can sharpen ceramic knives.
-If you’re purchasing a knife sharpener for the purchase of sharpening ceramic knives, you need to check the specifications to be sure it can handle the task.
+If you’re purchasing a knife sharpener for the purpose of sharpening ceramic knives, you need to check the specifications to be sure it can handle the task.
 The SimpleTaste Sharpener has a dedicated slot for ceramic knives.
 Learn more about sharpening ceramic knives here.

 Q: What is the best type of knife sharpener to use?